Lelant: Sport

-The West Cornwall Golf Club is situated to the east of the village overlooking St Ives Bay and Godrevy Island.
-It is the oldest golf club in Cornwall.
+The West Cornwall Golf Club is to the east of the village, on Lelant Towans, overlooks St Ives Bay and Godrevy Island.
+It is the oldest golf club in Cornwall and was formed in 1890.
+The new pavilion was opened in May 1890 and Joseph Lloyd was employed as the first professional.

 St Ives Town play in the Cornwall Combination, a level 12 league in the English football league system.
 They play their home matches at the Saltings, which is between the village and Lelant Saltings railway station.

+Cornish wrestling tournaments were held in a field opposite the Ship Inn in Lelant.